stdarg/config-js/README.md

         server : { port : 4201 }
     };

-  Using the above configuration files, the following code will not throw and exception:
+Using the above configuration file, the following code will not throw an
+exception:

     var Config = require('config-js').Config;
     var config = new Config('./test/cfg_example.js');